 Of course, this doesn’t work 100% of the time and sometimes she’ll just spend the entire time playing, but at least I have that time to focus on just the baby, prep dinner, watch Fuller House (#teammatt #noshame), clean, etc.

 Naptime is not the taboo word it once was around here.
 There are days when my daughter will say she is tired and actually ask to be put down for a nap.

 The 2 Year Old Nap Regression is most certainly a phase, and most definitely one of the toughest.
 Some days she doesn’t nap and I’ve learned that it’s not the end of world, that there most likely will be a nap tomorrow.

 Safety Tips for Quiet Time

 If your toddler is in a “big kid” bed, it’s so important that their room and any areas that they have access to are toddler-proofed.
-As I mentioned above, Harper’s room is upstairs so we have:
+As I mentioned above, my toddler’s room is upstairs so we have:

 - A baby gate at the top of the stairs.